BleepEcosystem/BLEEP-/crates/bleep-consensus/README.md

 ## Finality

 `FinalityManager` finalises blocks when precommits representing **>6,667 bps (66.67%) of total staked supply** are received.
 Finalisation is irreversible.
-Long-range reorgs are rejected regardless of claimed proof-of-work â€” verified in the adversarial test suite at depths of 10 and 50 blocks.
+Long-range reorgs are rejected regardless of claimed proof-of-work — verified in the adversarial test suite at depths of 10 and 50 blocks.

 ---